orxfun/orx-parallel/docs/using_wasm.md

 - `crate/`: Rust wasm library exposing a minimal `#[wasm_bindgen]` API boundary.
 - `crate/src/lib.rs`: wasm boundary layer where `#[wasm_bindgen]` exports are defined.
-- `crate/src/algorithm.rs`: pure Rust algorithm module without wasm-specific dependencies.
-This file is optional; the algorithm can instead live in a separate dependency crate.
+- `crate/src/computation.rs`: pure Rust computation module without wasm-specific dependencies.
+This file is optional; the computation can instead live in a separate dependency crate.
 - `web/`: frontend app that loads wasm, initializes runtime, and calls exported functions.

 This mirrors all example demos in this repository and keeps responsibilities clean.